UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-article-card-list/README.md

-Global Humanitarian Overview - Article card list Component
+HPC Content Module - Article card list Component
 ==========================================================

 List of article cards for the secion index paragraphs on the homepage with